Sonya-7/PersonalReadingTrends/README.md

 # Reading_List
-This is a compilation of the books I have read since 2021, presented in the form of a wordmap
+This is a compilation of all the books I have read since 2021, presented in the form of a wordmap

-Follow me as I continue to track the words conditioning my mind throughout the year
+This is an attempt to track the words conditioning my mind throughout the year.
+We are unintentionally conditioned daily through casual encounters, I want to be more intentional about getting certain words and Ideas in my mind on a daily basis.

 <p  align="center">
   <img  src="https://user-images.githubusercontent.com/92489108/210157594-8eb04047-bac7-4981-bb51-71b69bc3a425.png" />